Austin Mahone’s Secret For Grabbing His Attention On Social Media

-Since Austin Mahone is single these days and his fans know.
-They want to be the next girl in line.
+Austin Mahone is single these days, and his fans know it, and some of them want to be the next girl in line.
 Some of his fans try to get his attention on social media, but not all of them are successful.
-But, one lucky teen was able to slide into Austin’s DMs.
+However, one lucky teen was able to slide into Austin’s DMs.

 Austin Mahone, 20, is a pop star from Texas who spends most of his time in California.
 He’s known for his hit songs like “Mmm Yeah” and “Dirty Work.”
 According to Cosmopolitan, Kylie Melbourn, 17, lives in Chicago.
 Like most other girls, she loves to filter and edit her selfies before she posts them on Instagram.

 She also sends most of her photos to Austin Mahone.
-The reason why she does this is because she’ll have the photos appear across all forms of social media and since she’s a huge fan of the singer, it’s a win-win for her.
+The reason why she does this is because she’ll have the photos appear across all forms of social media, and since she’s a huge fan of the singer, it’s a win-win for her.
 Melbourn found that if she DMs a photo to someone on Instagram, that photo automatically downloads to her camera roll.
 That’s why she decided to choose Mahone as the subject for her photos.

 “I always like the Instagram filter better, so I would edit them on Instagram, send them to him so that they would save to my camera roll, and then post on Twitter or Facebook,” she told BuzzFeed News.